Cornwallis, New Zealand

 Cornwallis is a western coastal settlement of West Auckland, Auckland, New Zealand and forms part of the Waitākere Ranges Regional Park, bordering the Manukau Harbour.
-It is situated on the Karangahape Peninsula (previously called the Puponga Peninsula) between the Kakamatua Inlet and Cornwallis Bay to the east.
+It is situated on the Cornwallis Peninsula (previously called the Puponga Peninsula) between the Kakamatua Inlet and Cornwallis Bay to the east.
 It was the site of the first European settlement in the Auckland Region, a timber and trading port that failed in the 1840s.

 Geography

-Cornwallis is located on the Karangahape Peninsula, a 2.7 km peninsula, extending from the Kakamatua Inlet, south to Puponga Point and Lady Bell Point, and northeast to Mill Bay.
+Cornwallis is located on the Cornwallis Peninsula, a 2.7 km peninsula, extending from the Kakamatua Inlet, south to Puponga Point and Lady Bell Point, and northeast to Mill Bay.

 The Cornwallis coastal area is dominated by pōhutukawa/rata sheltered coastal fringe forest.
 Higher elevation areas of the peninsula and mainlands are predominantly a warm lowlands pūriri forest.